Tlf/tlf/doc/Manual.md

 ### Receiving QTC

 Even if you choose the two-way QTC handling, or you just want to receive QTCs, the CTRL-Q combination remaining to receive the QTC block.
 If you open the QTC receive window with CTRL-Q, apparently nothing has changed.
 The point is same than in another modes: fill the lines.
 Yes, the speed of RTTY is a little bit fast, and you have to know type as very quickly, if you want to copy from the terminal of your modem software.
-To help the copy operation, there is a new feature in Tlf: capturing the output of modem.
+To help the copy operation, there is a new feature in TLF: capturing the output of modem.
 Currently, only the gMFSK modem could be captured.

 If you want to start the capture, just press CTRL+S, that means "Start capture".
 To finish the capture process, just press CTRL+E, that means "End capture".